gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 let newOBject = new Object();
 ```
-the new operator is used when calling a constructor.
+The new operator is used when calling a constructor.
 This tells JavaScript to create a new instance of Object called newObject.
+We can create multiple instances of an object.
 Without the new operator, this inside the constructor would not point to the newly created object, giving unexpected results.

+## Verify an Object's Constructor with instanceof

+Anytime a constructor function creates a new object, that object is said to be an instance of its constructor.
+JavaScript gives a convenient way to verify this with the `instanceof` operator.
+`instanceof` allows us to compare an object to a constructor, returning true or false based on whether or not that object was created with the constructor.

 ## Constructor and Object creation

-**Use class Syntax to Define a Constructor Function**
+**Use class Syntax to Define a Constructor Function (Syntactic-sugar)**

 ES6 provides a new syntax to create objects, using the class keyword.